TrThanhHa/README/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Trần Thanh Hà
 =====================================================================================================================================

 I've been learning to code for 3 years.
-I'm good at C++ and still learning to be a Tester.
+I'm good at C++.

 My favourite languages is C++, Java Script and Python.